Service Tire Monitor System: Proven Fixes & Reset Methods

 Resolving the issue is contingent on the cause, but the solution is usually based on the logical order.

-Check that all tires, including the spare tire if it is applicable are inflated to the proper pressure.
+Evaluate that all tires including spare tire are filled with the proper pressure.
 Any slight imbalance could trigger alarms from the system.

 Reset the service tire monitor system